BitcoinDesign/Guide/guide/glossary/address.md

 ## Address compatibility

-Since "legacy" addresses are still in use, and some older applications have yet to upgrade.
+Since "legacy" addresses are still in use, some older applications have yet to upgrade.
 Script addresses can be used to resolve incompatibility issues that can arise when the sender's application does not recognize the SegWit address provided by the receiver.

 To illustrate the problem, suppose the sender is using a legacy wallet and paying to the receiver's SegWit address.
 In this case, the sender's wallet may incorrectly warn them that the address is invalid or not supported.
 This can confuse the sender’s end, leading them to think that the receiver provided an incorrect address.